Working On The Chain Gang

-Volunteer sideline duty at a high school football game can take the measure of a man …
+Volunteer sideline duty at a high school football game can take the measure of a Rotarian …

-Fall 2021 brings a fresh season of high school football in Georgia.
-Okay, so it’s really only August and fall won’t be here for another 4 weeks.
+Fall brings a fresh season of high school football to north Georgia.
+Okay, so it’s really only August and fall won’t be here officially for another four weeks.
 And it’s 86 degrees at kickoff time, made more challenging with that 90% humidity.
 Ahhh, the rites of autumn in America.
 Not exactly that pastoral picture of rolling golden hills with hay bales and fall foliage called to mind by the the phrase “football weather”.
-I’ve been told that the school year begins in early August because that start date is an unavoidable by-product of the realization that standardized test scores are higher when students are able to complete a full semester before Holiday break (formerly known as Christmas break).
-Maybe so.
-Maybe not.
+I’ve been told that the school year begins in early August because standardized test scores trend higher when students are able to complete a full semester before Holiday break (formerly known as Christmas break).
 Whatever the reason, our football team’s season will be half complete by September 21.

 This year’s first home game in our town offered a twist.
 I volunteered to work the sidelines with the chain gang.
 This would not be my first time, but it was the first time in a long time.
-Our Rotary Club began providing this support work decades ago as a service project to our county’s only high school.
-It’s certainly a bit different than helping at the food bank and other volunteer projects, but it is indeed a needed service and our Rotary club members–especially those of us who are high school football has-beens– get enjoyment from the task.
+Dahlonega Sunrise Rotary Club began providing this gametime support decades ago as a service project to our county’s only high school.
+It’s certainly a bit of a different endeavor than helping at the food bank and other similar volunteer projects, but it is indeed a needed service and our Rotary club members–especially those of us who are high school football has-beens– get enjoyment from the task.

-I did accurately recall the pregame protocol which I passed along to my new chain-mates.
+I did accurately recall the pregame protocol, which I passed along to my new chain-mates.
 Prior to the kickoff, the school color guard will march out to midfield to present the colors, but a bigger flag on a tall flagpole in the far corner of the field is where we will fix our gaze while the national anthem is played.
-The Public Address announcer in the press box will then introduce us to the crowd, a moment we should briefly acknowledge.
+The Public Address announcer in the press box will then introduce us to the crowd,a moment we should only briefly acknowledge-- no deep bows or showy salutes.
 And of course, we are reminded that we should avoid any show of bias in the outcome of the game–in other words, no cheering for the home team.
-And last, one member of the offucial referee group will make our acquaintance, giving us the basics of our task –while sizing up our level of experience and attentiveness.
+And last, one member of the official referee group will make our acquaintance, giving us the basics of our task –while sizing up our level of experience and attentiveness.

-And so it was that I spent most of the game sprinting along the sideline after each play , then stopping and standing right behind him, peering over his shoulder and sharing his view directly down the line of scrimmage.
-All during the game he offered bits of running commentary to me.
+And so it was that I spent most of the game sprinting along the sideline following each play, then stopping and standing right behind him, peering over his shoulder and sharing his view directly down the line of scrimmage.
+Throughout the game Quincy offered bits of running commentary to me.
 Some remarks were important and some whimsical, but all were made while he kept his eyes looking directly ahead.
 It finally dawned on me that his attention was largely fixed on the older referee out on the field.
-This man had a dignified look and he stood out as the only referee wearing a white cap.
+This man had a dignified bearing and he stood out as the only referee wearing a white cap.
 In cowboy movies, of course, the white hat means “good guy”.
-In a football setting, the white hat means “Head Referee”– in other words, the man whose word is Law, who is in charge of the whole shooting match– the players, the entire referee crew including Quincy, and us.
+In a football setting, the white hat means “Head Referee”– in other words, the man whose Word is Law, who is in charge of the whole shooting match– the players, the entire referee crew including Quincy, and us.

 I was amazed that despite having his eyes constantly forward, Quincy was able to somehow perceive a few of my oversights, even though I was directly behind him.